 During the second phase, 2007–2014, the Nordic Health Promotion Research Network (NHPRN) was established in 2007 at the Nordic School of Public Health NHV in Gothenburg.
 NHV supported the network until 2014.
 It was then decided that NHPRN would take over the responsibilityfor the forthcoming Conferences, The third phase started when NHV closed down in 2014 and networking activities were transferred to the European Office of WHO in Copenhagen.

-The Nordic Health Promotion Research Conference series has served several purposes and will continue to do so.
-They are important Nordic meeting places, stimulating Health Promotion research, as well as explicitly managing ongoing concerns in the international Health Promotion community.
+The Nordic Health Promotion Research Conferences have served several purposes and will continue to do so.
+They are important Nordic meeting places, stimulating Health promotion research, as well as explicitly managing ongoing concerns in the international health promotion community.
 This is reflected in the shift of foci over time.
 The content of the conferences has been highly responsive to whatever challenges are particularly relevant at different points in time, while also contributing to developing Health Promotion as a discipline, given that every conference has built on the previous ones.

 Haglund BJA, Tillgren P. Milestones in Health Promotion Research.
 Scand J Public Health 2018 Mar;46(Suppl 20):7-19 https://doi.org/10.1177%2F1403494817744930